Quick Reference

 HAVING

-Filter groups after aggregation (like WHERE, but for groups).
+Filter groups after aggregation, like WHERE but for grouped results.

 SELECT department, AVG(salary) AS avg_sal